mr-ravin/ravdec/README.md

 elemnts or 24...so on)

 - file_compression(filename) :
-It is used to read data from a file, and create a compressed file wit extention of ".rav"
+It is used to read data from a file, and create a compressed file with extention of ".rav"

 - file_decompression(filename) :
-It is used to read data from a previously compressed file, and create a decompressed file wit extention of ".dec"
+It is used to read data from a previously compressed file, and create a decompressed file with extention of ".dec"

  #### Example: